drprojects/nora/README.md

 It is composed of the **NoRA Notion template** for you to build on top of, as well as **NoRA-Tools** to programmatically:
-- 🔥 upload papers to your NORA library as easily as with [Zotero Connector](https://www.zotero.org/download/connectors) from a simple URL or an identifier
+- 🔥 upload papers to your NoRA library as easily as with [Zotero Connector](https://www.zotero.org/download/connectors) from a simple URL or an identifier
 - 🔥 move all your already-existing Zotero library to NoRA